tomeshnet/p2p-internet-workshop/module-5.md

   * Identify your apps’ data usage
   * Record top 3 apps that took up the most data
   * Was this data cellular, or WiFi?
-* Free WiFi Speed Test
+* Public WiFi Speed Test
   * Use a speed test tool to test the speed of the public WiFi, record the result.
   * Is it faster or slower than the one you have at home?
   * Run the speed test again, record the result